4cizOV/ReForum/README.md

 * Users can favorite discussions
 * Users have their own profile page
 * Admin can create new forum categories
-* Admin have a lot of power over every users discussions and opinions :-p

 ### Documentations
 * [API Docs](https://github.com/shoumma/ReForum/blob/master/docs/api.md)